Kitura/Kitura-OpenAPI/README.md

 try KituraOpenAPI.writeOpenAPI(from: router, to: "/myProject/kitura-server.json")
 ```

-## More information
+## Limitations

-Kitura-OpenAPI works by using Kitura's ability to introspect the registered Codable routes at runtime.
-This feature was added in Kitura 2.4.
-Hence, if you are not using Codable routing you unfortunately cannot take advantage of this feature.
-This is because only Codable routes provide the strong type information required in order to generate an OpenAPI definition at runtime.
+Kitura-OpenAPI works by using Kitura's ability to introspect the registered Codable routes at runtime, a feature added in Kitura 2.4.
+Because Codable routes provide the strong type information required in order to generate an OpenAPI definition at runtime, this feature unfortunately cannot currently support 'raw' routes.

 ## Community